Alex Analysis: China

 As we reached lap 11, Albono’s plan was beginning to work as he was able to head up the inside of Niko Hulkenberg at Turn 1 to move back into P18.
 A Fernando Alonso retirement meant Alex moved up another place, finishing the Sprint in P17.

-Sign up today to unlock your unique Fan Passport.
-Get the latest news, see exclusive insights, and show off your support for Alex!
+Sign up today to get the latest news, see exclusive insights, and show off your support for Alex!

 Sign up